brannerchinese/MelodyOfLyric/cantillation/notes/music_transcription_notes.md

  1. Recommendations at http://pedrokroger.net/converting-midi-files-mp3-mac-os/:

-   1. [Fluidsynth](https://sourceforge.net/apps/trac/fluidsynth/): generate a MP3 from a MIDI
+   1. [Fluidsynth](https://sourceforge.net/apps/trac/fluidsynth/): generate a MP3 from a MIDI.
+Installation instructions at http://apple.stackexchange.com/questions/107297/how-can-i-play-a-midi-file-from-terminal:
+     1. Downloaded `GeneralUser` SoundFont from http://www.schristiancollins.com/generaluser.php.
+     1. Renamed file `GeneralUser GS FluidSynth v1.44.sf2` to `GeneralUser_GS_FluidSynth_v1.44.sf2` and moved it to location of `fluidsynth` (which is a symlink, so follow that link to the directory's true location).
    1. Midi-to-sound-files: [Timidity++](http://timidity.sourceforge.net/#info).
 "TiMidity++ is a software synthesizer.
 It can play MIDI files by converting them into PCM waveform data; give it a MIDI data along with digital instrument data files, then it synthesizes them in real-time, and plays.
 It can not only play sounds, but also can save the generated waveforms into hard disks as various audio file formats."

  1. Others: